 - See a doctor: A doctor can help verify if your hair loss is due to a medical condition or medication.

 We are born with all the hair follicles we will ever have.
 Our head has approximately 100,000 follicles, and some will stop producing hair as we age.

 The American Academy of Dermatology says that on average, hair grows about 1/2 inch per month, which equals to a total of approximately 6 inches per year.

 There are three stages of hair growth.

 - Anagen: active growth phase- lasts 2-8 years

 - Catagen: transition phase, hair stops growing, lasts 4-6 weeks

 - Telogen: resting phase, hair falls out, lasts 2-3 months

-The average scalp has approximately 90-95 percent of the hair follicles in the anagen phase, which means about 5-10 percent are in the telogen phase, which accounts for the 50-100 hairs that shed every day.
+The average scalp has approximately 90-95 percent of the hair follicles in the anagen phase.
+That means about 5-10 percent are in the telogen phase, which also accounts for the 50-100 hairs we shed every day.